|

 don't do the problems

-The TA and I will be happy to answer questions on these problems and
+And the TA's and I will be happy to answer your questions about these problems and

 look over your solutions.